afcarl/arokem.org/publications/index.rst

 Publications
 ============

+#.
+A.A.
+Kosovicheva, S.L.
+Sheremata, **A. Rokem**, A.N.
+Landau, and
+   M.A.
+Silver(2012).
+Cholinergic enhancement reduces orientation-specific
+   surround suppression but not visual crowding. *Frontiers in Behavioral Neuroscience* 6: 61.  `pdf <papers/Kosovicheva2012OSSSCrowding.pdf>`_

 #. **A. Rokem**, A. Landau, W. Prinzmetal, D. Wallace, M.A.
 Silver and
    M. D'Esposito (2012).
 Modulation of inhibition of return by the dopamine D2 receptor agonist bromocriptine depends on individual DAT1 genotype.